 - 1. Assess general building/development permitting and inspection activities to determine process effectiveness and efficiency. - 2.
-Determine if fees are charged and collected in accordance with approved schedules and if controls over the payments are adequate. - 3.
-Determine if enforcement of building codes through inspections is adequate and timely. - 4.
+Determine if fees were charged and collected in accordance with approved schedules and controls over the payments were adequate. - 3.
+Determine if enforcement of building codes through inspections was adequate and timely. - 4.
 Gauge the impact of citations in litigation on employee productivity and labor costs. - 5.
-Determine if accounting and purchasing practices are appropriate and include effective internal controls. - 6.
+Determine if accounting and purchasing practices were appropriate and included effective internal controls. - 6.
 Gauge employee turnover to determine root causes and potential solutions.